hwwang55/MolR/README.md

 | MolBERT      | 0.937  |
 | __MolR-SAGE__ | __0.817__ |

-Below is the visualized reactions of alcohol oxidation and aldehyde oxidation using PCA:
+Below are the visualized reactions of alcohol oxidation and aldehyde oxidation using PCA:
 <img src="https://github.com/hwwang55/MolR/blob/master/reaction.png" alt="drawing" width="400"/>

 Below is the visualized molecule embedding space on BBBP dataset using t-SNE: